mediaexmachina/mediadeepa/README.md

 Audio/video medias and streams deep analyzer in Java with FFmpeg as back-end: extract/process technical information from audio/videos files/streams.

-**This application is currently in alpha version, and should not be ready yet for production**
+This application is currently in beta version, and _should be_ ready for production.

 > [🚩 About](#about)\
 > [🏪 Features](#features)\